-Read an explanation of how the objections procedure works and what its benefits are by MSC Board Chair, Will Martin.
+Read an explanation of how the objections procedure works and its benefits by former MSC Board Chair, Will Martin.

 a.
-Provide an orderly, structured procedure by which specific concerns about certification decisions can be formally lodged, reviewed and resolved, fairly and transparently.
+To provide an orderly, structured procedure by which specific concerns about certification decisions can be formally lodged, reviewed and resolved, fairly and transparently.

 b.
-Provide for a review of contested certifier decisions that is independent of the certifier, objector and the MSC, to ensure that such decisions on certification meet the expected Principles and Criteria of the MSC standard for sustainable and well-managed fisheries.
+To provide for a review of contested certifier decisions that is independent of the certifier, objector and the MSC, to ensure that such decisions on certification meet the expected Principles and Criteria of the

 The objections process is open to the client for the fishery or any parties that were previously involved in the fishery assessment process either through written submissions or attendance at stakeholder meetings.
 The process is also available to any parties who feel that they were prevented from participating in the assessment process through deficiencies in the certifier’s procedures.

 Following the publication of the Final Report and Determination for a fishery, which will indicate the certifiers proposed decision on the achievement of MSC certification, there is a 15-working-day period during which stakeholders can lodge a formal objection.
 The closing date and time for this period will be specified by the certifier when the MSC publishes the Final Report and Determination in the Track a fishery section of its website and sends the corresponding .
 Any notice of objection should be addressed to both the Independent Adjudicator – MSC Objections Procedure and to the MSC’s Chief Executive, Rupert Howes, at email@example.com or the MSC Head Office.